h4ppyd4ys/h4ppyd4ys.github.io/_cosmic/2021-02-26-The-Snow-Moon.md

 For me she is clarity from within.
 In darkness and light
 we dance in circles
-enjoying the moment
+exchanging secrets through
-and the shared awareness.
+shared awareness.

 *Dedicated to Ba*